FR Scuti

-FR Scuti (also known as FR Sct or HIP 90115) is a hierarchical triple star system located in the constellation of Scutum.
+FR Scuti (FR Sct) is a hierarchical triple star system located in the constellation of Scutum.
 It is classified as a VV Cephei-type system, which typically consists of a cool red supergiant and a hot companion, but in this case the hot component is itself a close binary, making the overall system a triple.
-It was once thought to be a symbiotic binary, exhibiting unique spectral emission lines and photometric variability, but is now though to be a detached eclisping binary with additional irregular pulsations of the cool supergiant.
+It was once thought to be a symbiotic binary, exhibiting unique spectral emission lines and photometric variability, but is now though to be a detached eclipsing binary with additional irregular pulsations of the cool supergiant.
 Another star system similar to FR Scuti is TIC 290061484.

-Charecterstics
+Characteristics

 Visual band light curves for FR Scuti, adapted from Pigulski and Michalska (2007), are shown.
 The upper panel shows the long-term variability, with the effects of eclipses removed, and the lower panel shows the variability due to eclipses, with the effects of long-term variability removed.

 The system consists of a cool red supergiant primary and a smaller hotter companion.
 The hot companion is itself a close binary, likely consisting of two massive B-type stars (inferred from the VV Cephei classification and emission lines).
 The two hot stars occupy an inner orbit, while the M supergiant has an wider orbit.
 This hierarchical structure makes it unique among VV Cephei systems, which are rare massive binaries related to, but distinct from, symbiotic stars.
 The system is also a radio source, likely due to thermal emission from plasma ionized by the hot components' ultraviolet radiation interacting with the M supergiant's wind.